 Kalives harbour is situated at the exit of the rivers Xidas and Kiliaris, offering some spectacular beach leisure moments.
 The town was built at a strategic position of the rich Apokoronas province, as evidenced by the numerous forts that you can still visit around.
 Above the beach of Kalives you can still visit the remnants of Apicorno fort that gave its name to the entire province of Apokoronas.

 Loutro is an award-winning holiday destination for those who seek the absolute seclusion in West Crete.
-The picturesque harbour, which was once dependent on fishing, is a must visit attraction when holidaying in Sfakia area.
-You can arrive only on foot or by ferry from Chora.
-Get lost in the narrow streets, walk up to the fort that once protected Loutro and enjoy genuine Cretan Cuisine on the seaside restaurant.
+The picturesque harbour, which was once dependent on Anopolis, is a must visit attraction when holidaying in Sfakia area.
+You can arrive only on foot or by ferry from Chora Sfakion.
+Get lost in the narrow streets, walk up to the fort that once protected Loutro and enjoy genuine Cretan cuisine on the seaside restaurants.

 These are just a few.
 What's your favourite Cretan harbour and why?
 Let us know by commenting below.